Possible side effects of statins

 What the experts say about statins

-However, in an open letter to NICE, experts including Royal College of Physicians president Sir Richard Thompson and former Royal College of GPs chair Clare Gerada asked NICE to reconsider this proposal.
-They say their concerns focus on six key areas: medicalisation of healthy individuals, true levels of adverse events (side effects), hidden data, industry bias, loss of professional confidence, and conflicts of interest.
+However, in an open letter to NICE, experts including Royal College of Physicians president Sir Richard Thompson and Professor Clare Gerada, Past Chair of the Royal College of General Practitioners and Chair of NHS Clinical Transformation Board, asked NICE to reconsider this proposal.
+They say their concerns focus on six key areas:

 Professor Mark Baker, Director of the Centre for Clinical Practice at NICE, responded to the open letter by saying: “The draft guideline does not propose that statins should be used instead of the lifestyle adjustments that people at risk of cardiovascular disease need to make - such as stopping smoking, being more active, drinking less alcohol, eating more healthily and losing weight.